nana-4/materia-theme/README.md

 Contributing
 ------------
-If you find bugs or have suggestions, please report it to the [issue tracker](https://github.com/nana-4/Flat-Plat/issues).
+If you find bugs or have suggestions, please report it to the [issue tracker](https://github.com/nana-4/materia-theme/issues).
 Any contribution will be much appreciated.

 See also (if necessary): [`TODO.md`](TODO.md) and [`HACKING.md`](HACKING.md)

 License
 -------
-Flat-Plat is distributed under the terms of the GNU General Public License, version 2 or later.
+Materia is distributed under the terms of the GNU General Public License, version 2 or later.
 See the [`COPYING`](COPYING) file for details.

 Credits
 -------